 - Emergency contact numbers (updated as required throughout the child’s time at school)

 - ‘Child Collected By’ form which specifies agreed adults who can collect a child

-In our school we follow the Data Protection principles.
+In our school we follow the Data Protection Act 2018 regulations at all times.
 Information regarding children is stored safely and securely and it is only shared with professionals permitted to have it.